OpenDDS FAQ

 So, always use the PRF!

 Yes.
-The DDS mailing lists are available through the OpenDDS SourceForge project page.
-The archives of previous messages are searchable.
+The [GitHub Discussions]({{ site.opendds.discussions_uri }}) for the OpenDDS project can be used to ask questions and get help.
 Please remember to use the Problem Report Form (See What's a PRF?) when posting questions (and not just "problems").

 Please refer to the Building OpenDDS documentation for a complete list of supported platforms.

-Two participants (one only publishes and the other only subscribes) using TCP with no BITs.
+This scenario has two participants (one only publishes and the other only subscribes) using the TCP transport with no Built-In Topics.
+The DCPSInfoRepo is used for discovery.
 Here we would expect to see three established TCP connections at each participant:

 1. The participant contacts the InfoRepo over IIOP (CORBA).
 The endpoint used for this connection can be supplied as: